LoRA – low rank adaptation of large language models

 Implementation of LoRA in transformerslink image 33

-Since language models are implementations of transformers, let's see how LoRA is implemented in transformers.
-In the transformer architecture there are linear layers in the $Q$, $K$ and $V$ attention matrices, and in the feedforward layers, so LoRA can be applied to all these linear layers.
-In the paper they say that for simplicity they apply it only to the linear layers of the $Q$, $K$ and $V$ attention matrices.
+Since language models are implementations of transformers, we will see how LoRA is implemented in transformers.
+In the transformer architecture, there are linear layers in the attention matrices Q, K, and V, and in the feedforward layers, so LoRA can be applied to all these linear layers.
+The paper mentions that for simplicity, they apply it only to the linear layers of the attention matrices Q, K, and V.

 Initialization of matrices A and Blink image 35

-The matrices $A$ and $B$ are initialized with a random Gaussian distribution for $A$ and zero for $B$, so the product of both matrices will be zero at the beginning, i.e.
+The matrices A and B are initialized with a random Gaussian distribution for A and zero for B, so the product of both matrices will be zero at the beginning, that is

-Finally, in the LoRA implementation, a $alpha$ parameter is added to establish the degree of influence of LoRA on training.
-It is similar to the learning rate in normal fine tuning, but in this case it is used to establish the influence of LoRA on the training.
-Thus the LoRA formula would look like this
+Finally, in the implementation of LoRA, a parameter α is added to set the degree of influence of LoRA in the training.
+It is similar to the learning rate in normal fine-tuning, but in this case it is used to set the influence of LoRA in the training.
+In this way, the LoRA formula would be as follows

 Advantages of LoRAlink image 37

-Now that we understand how it works, let's take a look at the advantages of this approach
+Now that we have understood how it works, let's look at the advantages of this method

-• Adapters in production.
-We can have in production a single language model and several adapters, each one for a different task, instead of having several models trained for each task, thus saving storage and computational costs.
-Moreover, this method does not have to add latency in the inference because we can merge the original weight matrix with the adapter, since we have seen that $W \sim W + \Delta W = W + A \cdot B$, so the inference time would be the same as using the original language model.
+• Reduction of trainable parameters.
+As we have seen, the number of trainable parameters is drastically reduced, which makes training much faster and requires less VRAM, thus saving many costs.* Adapters in production.
+We can have a single language model in production and several adapters, each for a different task, instead of having multiple models trained for each task, thus saving storage and computation costs.
+Additionally, this method does not necessarily add latency to inference because the original weight matrix can be fused with the adapter, as we have seen that $W \sim W + \Delta W = W + A \cdot B$, so the inference time would be the same as using the original language model.

-• Buying and sharing adapters.
+• Share adapters.
 If we train an adapter, we can share only the adapter.
-That is, in production, everyone can have the original model and every time we train an adapter we can share only the adapter, so as much smaller arrays would be shared, the size of the files to be shared would be much smaller.
+That is, in production, everyone can have the original model and every time we train an adapter, we can share only the adapter, so as smaller matrices would be shared, the size of the files that are shared would be much smaller

 Implementation of LoRA in an LLMlink image 38

-We are going to repeat the training code of the post Fine tuning SLMs, specifically the training for text classification with the Hugging Face libraries, but this time we are going to do it with LoRA.
-In the previous post we used a batch size of 28 for the training loop and 40 for the evaluation loop, however, as now we are not going to train all the weights of the model, but only the LoRA matrices, we will be able to use a bigger batch size
+We are going to repeat the training code from the post Fine tuning SLMs, specifically the text classification training with Hugging Face libraries, but this time we will do it with LoRA.
+In the previous post, we used a batch size of 28 for the training loop and 40 for the evaluation loop.
+However, since we are not going to train all the model's weights this time, but only the LoRA matrices, we will be able to use a larger batch size.

 We log in to upload the model to the Hub